-Tayler is the Special Assistant to the Executive Director at UrbanKind Institute.
-In her role, she is responsible for coordinating, supporting, and furthering the work of the organization.
+Tayler joined UrbanKind in In her role, she is responsible for coordinating, supporting, and furthering the work of the organization.
 She also manages various UrbanKind projects, focusing on youth education & organizing.
-Additionally, she is responsible for assisting the Executive Director and serving as the newly formed Beltzhoover Consensus Group's Secretary.
+Additionally, she is responsible for assisting the President and serving as the newly formed Beltzhoover Consensus Group's Secretary.
 Prior to joining the UrbanKind team, Tayler worked in the Banking Industry for three years, while always maintaining an interest in giving back to those less fortunate.

 Growing up in the Pittsburgh area, Tayler had a knack for history and geography.
 Upon graduating high school, Tayler enrolled at the Community College of Allegheny County.
 There she took multiple comprehensive African history classes.
 With that new knowledge, she developed a better understanding of her history, her purpose in life, and the importance of mindfulness.
 Those classes ultimately led her to change her path and begin working with UrbanKind Institute.

 At UrbanKind, Tayler plans to use her position to make communities better places to live and to share her experience to as many youth as possible.
 Tayler’s long term goal is to help communities rebuild their trust to work together to become more sustainable.
 Her interests include history, natural healing, traveling, and spending time outdoors.